BalintMendli/clonebook/README.md

 # Clonebook

-> A facebook clone website built with Ruby on Rails.
+> A Facebook clone website built with Ruby on Rails.

 ![clonebook-signup](img/clonebook.png)